-Students are responsible for maintaining an active Connecticut R.N. license and must upload their new and renewed license annually in order to remain compliant, participate in clinical hours, and attend classes.
+Students are responsible for maintaining an active Connecticut R.N. license and must upload their new and renewed license annually in order to remain compliant, participate in clinical hours, and attend classes (see Licensure Policy).
 Students with out-of-state clinical placements will upload their additional licenses in eValue and seek assistance from the Clinical Support Unit if needed.